michaelmilleryoder/fanfiction-nlp/README.md

 * protobuf
 * pyhocon (available with pip, not conda)

 A conda environment file that lists these dependencies with tested version numbers is at `environment.yml`.
-A new environment with these dependencies can be created with `conda env create -n fanfiction-nlp --file environment.yml`.
+A new environment with these dependencies can be created with `conda env create -n fanfiction-nlp --file environment.yml` and then activated with `conda activate fanfiction-nlp`.

 Some additional data and model files are also required:
 * spacy's en_core_web_sm model.
 This can be downloaded with `python -m spacy download en_core_web_sm`.